HISTORY OF THIRD

 Also in this period, the congregation undertook the task of constructing a building.
 The original building, located at 6th Avenue South and 22nd Street South, cost about $5300 and was dedicated in January 1891, free of debt.
 Brother Bryan's house was located in the adjacent lot.
 The building was enjoyed for a decade, until April 17, 1901, when an apparent spark from a passing street car ignited something in the barn adjacent to Brother Bryan’s house.
 The fire subsequently spread to the house and church.
 The building completely destroyed, the congregation would continue meeting in a tent without missing a service, until a new church building was constructed a on the other end of the block on the corner of 7th Avenue.

-Only Three Senior Pastors in over 130 years
+Only Four Senior Pastors in over 130 years

 Only four senior pastors have served Third Presbyterian Church throughout its history.